-In February 2016, the Company issued options to purchase 75,000 shares of the Company's Class A Common Stock to an individual as an inducement to his taking a position with the Company.
-The 2016 options vested over a three-year period and have a ten-year term commencing on their vesting dates.
-If the employee is terminated without cause or resigns after a change in control, the options automatically vest.
 In January 2019, the Company also issued options to purchase 75,000 shares of the Company's Class A Common Stock to another individual as an inducement to his taking a position with the Company.
 The 2019 options vest over a three-year period and have a ten-year term commencing on their vesting dates.
-These grants were outside of the Company's 2006 Omnibus Plan and options were issued under non-qualified employee inducement awards.
+In November 2021, the Company also issued options to purchase 50,000 shares of the Company's Class A Common Stock to each of four independent board members.
+The 2021 options vest over a four-year period and have a ten-year term commencing on their vesting dates.
+These grants were outside of the Company's 2006 Omnibus Plan and issued as non-qualified stock options.